git-college-of-surgery/git-commit-ectomy/docs/branches.md

             adding foo.txt - C Reid
 ```

-Or, drawing it a little more nicely:
+Or, drawing it with an ascii art tree:

 ```
 o           adding branch3_data